 The familiar explosive reaction between baking soda and vinegar can come in handy when it comes to a slow drain.
 That bubbling effect may help clear away some of the gunk in the pipes.
 Plus, it's gentler on your pipes than harsh drain cleaners.

-To help slow drains, pour 1/2 cup of baking soda into it.
+To help slow or smelly drains, pour 1/2 cup of baking soda into it.
 Then, pour in 1 cup of white vinegar to initiate the reaction.
 You can use other measurements as long as you use one part baking soda and two parts vinegar.
 After the fizzing stops, run hot water down the drain to flush everything.

 Bathroom Cleaner Recipe

-Combine 1 2/3 cup of baking soda with 1/2 cup of dish soap in a bowl.
+For a DIY bathroom cleaner, combine 1 2/3 cup of baking soda with 1/2 cup of dish soap in a bowl.
 Stir in 1/2 cup of water followed by 3 tablespoons of vinegar and continue mixing to combine the ingredients and get rid of any lumps.
 To easily apply this cleaner to any bathroom surface, put it in a squirt bottle.

 When you're ready to scrub away soap scum on hard bathroom surfaces, spritz on this cleaner and scrub it with a sponge or scrub brush.
 When you're done, rinse away the homemade cleaner with water.

 - Reader's Digest: 5 Best Baking Soda and Vinegar Cleaning Solutions

 - Bob Vila: The 2-Ingredient Powerhouse That Cleans Almost Anything